Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Methods

 \subsection{Search results}

 The study selection process and its results are summarized in the PRISMA flow diagram in Fig.~\ref{fig:prisma}.
-An initial search yielded $712$ records across selected databases.
-After the removal of $106$ duplicates, $606$ unique records remained.
-Of these, $10$ could not be retrieved in full, two were not in English, and five were redundant publications from already included authors.
-A total of $589$ records were thus screened for eligibility based on title, abstract, and full-text review.
-Following the application of all inclusion and exclusion criteria, $41$ studies were selected for detailed analysis and inclusion in this review.
+An initial search yielded $817$ records across selected databases.
+After the removal of $113$ duplicates, $704$ unique records remained.
+Of these, $13$ could not be retrieved in full, three were not in English, and six were redundant publications from already included authors.
+A total of $682$ records were thus screened for eligibility based on title, abstract, and full-text review.
+Following the application of all inclusion and exclusion criteria, $46$ studies were selected for detailed analysis and inclusion in this review.
 Studies were primarily excluded due to the absence of neurosurgical deformation modeling, the use of existing techniques without substantive methodological contribution, or a focus unrelated to surgical image registration.
-Specifically, $21$ studies employed image modalities not influenced by intraoperative changes, such as atlas registration or multimodal fusion in non-surgical contexts, and $38$ did not include human brain data.
+Specifically, $26$ studies tackled tasks not influenced by intraoperative changes, such as atlas registration or multimodal fusion in non-surgical contexts, and $51$ did not include human brain data.